rival-rook/gtm-datalayer-detective/README.md

 ## Credits

-Developed by Ross Foniri to simplify Google Tag Manager and GA4 debugging for developers and analysts in 2026.
+Developed to simplify Google Tag Manager and GA4 debugging for developers and analysts.

+© 2026 Ross Foniri